-As a traveler to foreign countries, you serve as an underpaid, overworked ambassador for all future visitors who follow behind you.
-Your actions have the ability to make life harder or easier for others.
-Be kind: focus on leaving a positive legacy rather than a slime trail.
+As a traveler in a foreign country, you serve as an underpaid, overworked ambassador for all future visitors who follow behind you.
+Be kind, focus on leaving a positive legacy, and better connect with the place you are visiting.

 A good traveler doesn’t cause local residents to unnecessarily resent future visitors!
 You can avoid scams and minor annoyances simply by traveling smarter while in Southeast Asia.

 Outside of big businesses such as busy restaurants or hotels, small change is often a precious — even guarded — resource.